 - The impacts of diesel exhaust pollution aren’t felt equally.
 Low-income students and communities of color are disproportionately likely to be exposed to school bus diesel exhaust and air pollution, placing students from these communities at greater risk.

 - As of 2019, the transport sector accounts for 39% of U.S. CO2 emissions.
 Electrifying the nearly half a million school buses in the U.S. would help cut emissions and decarbonize transportation.

 - Electric school buses have zero tailpipe emissions.
 This reduces student exposure to harmful pollutants, like nitrogen oxides which contribute to respiratory and heart disease.

 - The electric school bus moment is here.
-School districts and private fleet operators in 38 states have committed to electric school buses, and commitments are up nearly ten-fold since August 2021.
+School districts and private fleet operators in all 50 states — as well as several territories and Tribal nations — have committed to electric school buses, and commitments nearly doubles from September 2022 to April 2023.

 - Now, there are historic levels of funding available for school districts to use in electrifying their school bus fleet, including the federal government’s $5 billion Clean School Bus Program.

 Starting the conversation

 Whether you ride the bus every day, or just occasionally for activities and field trips, you know first-hand the dangers of our current system.
 Your voice can make the difference in your community.
 But to get started, you need to know who to work with.

 Consider engaging an environmental club or other organization in your school.
 They may have interest in joining the conversation and together you can discuss your goals, messaging and next steps.
 This group can be a helpful resource, especially if they can facilitate a connection with the individual(s) in charge of transportation for your district.